 It holds the memory address (offset address) in indirect addressing modes.

-It holds count for instructions like loop, rotate, shift and string operations.
+It holds the count for instructions like a loop, rotates, shifts and string operations.

 Arithmetic Logic Unit (16 bit):

 Performs 8 and 16-bit arithmetic and logic operations.

 Special purpose registers are called Offset registers also.
 Which points to specific memory locations under each segment.